heathermiller/dist-prog-book/chapter/8/big-data.md

 </figure>

 The query is first submitted via CLI/the web UI/any other interface.
-The query undergoes all the compiler phases as explained above to form an optimized DAG of MapReduce and his tasks which the execution engine executes in its correct order using Hadoop.
+The query undergoes all the compiler phases as explained above to form an optimized DAG of MapReduce and its tasks which the execution engine executes in its correct order using Hadoop.

 Some of the important optimization techniques in Hive are: